merlins-lair/ArchScripts/README.md

 # Arch Linux Install Scripts

 Scripts for Arch install & configuration with DE, support packages, and apps.
-Includes option to install VMWare drivers.

 ---